wasay530/MedEvidence-RAG/README.md

 ### 7. Evaluation & Benchmarking

-The project includes an evaluation framework to compare retrieval and generation quality.
+The evaluation pipeline requires a curated ground-truth dataset.
+The dataset must be built and validated before running benchmarks — RAGAS metrics are meaningless without accurate reference answers and expected evidence.

-Evaluation dataset format:
+**Evaluation dataset format:**

 ```json
 {